What is ERA?

 What if the item displays two years for the publications date?

 The year of publication is normally the latest of the year indicated as published, printed or the year of copyright.
-A publication with a 2013 copyright date can be reported in the 2012 collection, provided it has a publication date of 2012, and it is not counted again in the 2013 collection.
+A publication with a 2017 copyright date can be reported in the 2016 collection, provided it has a publication date of 2016, and it is not counted in more than one ERA collection.

 Why do I have to provide copies of all the information?

-DIICCSRTE require universities to retain evidence that publications were eligible for HERDC for a period of three years.
-The verification materials are also used by RSD staff when checking that all publication submitted for HERDC meet the specifications.
+Universities are required to retain evidence that publications were eligible for ERA for a period of three years.
+The verification materials are also used by RSD staff when checking that all publication submitted for ERA meet the specifications.
 It is requested that all verification material is supplied as PDF files and uploaded to the ARIES Documents tab.

 Do you require a full copy of the article/paper/book chapter?